cectf/cectf-frontend/README.md

 npm install
 ```

 Run `build.sh` to build the TypeScript bundles and compile the React files.
 The results should appear in `dist`.
+If build fails while complaining about npx, run `npm install -g npx` to install npx globally.

 Run `run.sh` to launch the Flask server to serve the frontend files.
 It is configured to run the server on `http://127.0.0.1:5000` by default.